How to Make the Most of Nature in 2025

 Visit a Farm:

 Visiting a local farm is not only an educational experience, but also entertaining for the entire family.
-In the Basel region, the Mathishof farm, particularly in the autumn, is a delightful experience for young and old.
+In the Basel region, the Mathishof farm, particularly in the autumn, is a delightful for young and old.
 With numerous varieties of pumpkins and a corn maze, this local spot, is ideal.

 Visit a Botanical Garden: